 At the beginning of each month, I pick out 4 blog post topics I want to write for the month.
 I then schedule them using CoSchedule.

-As you know, my routine demands that I spend Mondays creating content for my blog, I literally spend all day writing.
+As you know, my routine demands that I spend Monday creating content for my blog, I literally spend as much of the day writing content.
 So, by Wednesday at the latest, I have a post to publish.

 Takeaway tip: Use a blog content scheduling tool like CoSchedule, or a free content calendar plugin to help you get organized with your blog writing.

-I was clearly spending too long in front of my computer, so now I take longer and more frequent breaks in between sessions.
+I was clearly spending far too much time in front of my computer, so now I take longer and more frequent breaks in between sessions.

 After taking a short break, I head back in and carry on with my blogging.

 Takeaway tip: Do something similar.
 Your health is far more important than ensuring you have a blog post published in time.
 A 15-minute break is short enough to recharge yourself, but not too long that you lose focus on what you were doing.

 I created a dedicated guest blogging page to invite authentic, knowledgeable, experts to come and write on my blog.

 I've' had some success with this and it means by allowing guest authors I can get back some time to focus on managing my blogging business.

 Takeaway tip: Sometimes, when no matter how hard you try, you simply can't muster the motivation to write, or can't think of anything really worthy of putting words together for a blog post.
 In times like these, it's time to call in some guest writers.
 Quality guest posts can help to ensure that your blog stays updated with fresh content, while you get yourself organized and motivated for writing again.
 If you don't trust anyone to write quality content for your blog, consider hiring an expert writer.